ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_running-scripts.md

 the intent of having it run for a long time.
 Fitting a big model is one example; or perhaps you have a big file to download instead.
 Keeping your code running requires you to keep the **session** in which you started your script running as well.
-Note: in Unix-speak, a session is _not_ the same thing as your **terminal**.
+Importantly, in Unix-speak, a session is _not_ the same thing as your **terminal**.
 The latter is what you use when you interact with your computer via the command line.
 By contrast, a session is created when you log in (start interacting) and it persists until you log out (stop interacting).
 It is comprised of a collection of **processes**.
 Each process is dedicated to a separate program in your session.

 Every time you open your terminal, you start a session.
 Various processes start